 (f) Bring the complaint to the attention of other relevant human rights bodies (for example, special rapporteurs, national independent human rights commissions, etc.) and, to the extent feasible and appropriate, coordinate efforts with those other bodies.

-8. When addressing any body or entity of the Party concerned, the Rapporteur will inform the national focal point of the Aarhus Convention in parallel.
+8. When addressing any body or entity of the Party concerned, the Special Rapporteur will inform the national focal point of the Aarhus Convention in parallel.

 Protection measure

-9. A protection measure is a measure issued to the Party concerned by the Rapporteur directing the Party concerned either to refrain forthwith from any action that may amount to persecution, penalization or harassment of the complainant and any other person(s) named in the protection measure, or to act without delay in order to protect the complainant and any other person(s) named in the protection measure from persecution, penalization or harassment by third parties.
+9. A protection measure is a measure issued to the Party concerned by the Special Rapporteur directing the Party concerned either to refrain forthwith from any action that may amount to persecution, penalization or harassment of the complainant and any other person(s) named in the protection measure, or to act without delay in order to protect the complainant and any other person(s) named in the protection measure from persecution, penalization or harassment by third parties.

 10. A protection measure may be either an “immediate protection measure” or an “ongoing protection measure” (see paras.
 13 and 14 below).
 For both immediate and ongoing protection measures, the precise content of the protection measure will in every case be tailored to the particular situation, taking into account the nature of the alleged persecution, penalization and harassment which is the subject of the complaint.